Skip to content

 What's overwritten

-What's retained on the user account and why
+What's retained on your account and why

 A small set of non-identifying data is kept: